• January 1 – March 31 (Winter registration opens on November 13 at noon)

 • October 1 – December 31

-• Minimum of two semesters of ceramic classes
+• Minimum of two semesters of ceramics classes at FVAC.

-• Considerate person with ability to work in a communal environment
+• Considerate person with the ability to work in a communal environment

 • Interview with Ceramics Manager regarding equipment use, guidelines, and liability, etc.